 Six credit hours of elective courses at Andrews are used to complete the MAPS requirements.

-For additional details, please see pages 53 and 57-58 of the AMBS Catalog.
+For additional details, please review the AMBS Catalog.